ilbuonmarcio/openrazer_gameoflife/README.md

 - Python 3.x
 - NumPy library, available via pip

-After setting all this up, if you didn't do already, run this command:
+After setting all this up, if you didn't do it already, run this command:

   sudo gpasswd -a <YOURUSERNAME> plugdev